Skip to main content

 Your provision node can support multiple payment service providers to ensure reliable transaction processing.
 The specific PSPs available to you will be shown in your provider dashboard so you can begin PSP account setup in parallel with your KYB process.

-Obtain Live API Credentials
+Obtain Required Credentials

 Step 4: Provision Node Setup